 If you were injured in a truck wreck, and an equipment defect or malfunction was the underlying cause, you may be entitled to pursue compensation.
 The liable party may be a manufacturer, assembler, distributor, trucking company, truck driver, maintenance provider, or another business.

-At Lugar Law PC, we will demand you receive compensation for your:
+At Lugar Injury Law, we will demand you receive compensation for your:

 - Medical Bills